tessgi/TessGiWebsite/content/pages/data-analysis/data_release_notes.md

         <tr>
        <td colspan="3">Star tracker anomaly:</td>
-       <td colspan="5"> UTC 2020-11-16 10:37, which led to the instrument being turned off.
+       <td colspan="5"> At UTC 2020-11-16 10:37, there was a star tracker anomaly which led to the instrument being turned off.
 As a result, the data collection period in orbit 70 ended 2.08 days earlier than scheduled.
 The cameras were turned on and returned to normal operations on 2020-11-20, at the beginning of Sector 32.</td>
        </tr>